PHSI-supplements/labs/integrated-labs/ListLab/doc/07-linked-list-overview.md

     <figcaption>Testing an array-backed list (left) and a linked list (right) side-by-side.</figcaption>
 </figure>

-To test your linked list implementation, run *linkedlist* (and, optionally, *arraylist* in another terminal window), and select option 2, "Test list"
+To test your linked list implementation, run *build/linkedlist* (and, optionally, *build/arraylist* in another terminal window), and select option 2, "Test list"

 ---